Madhur Milan

 Madhur Milan is a 2000 Bengali romantic drama musical film directed by Tushar Majumdar and produced by Sajjad Production.
-The film stars Prosenjit Chatterjee, Rituparna Sengupta, Abhishek Chatterjee, Biplab Chatterjee.
+The film stars Prosenjit Chatterjee, Rituparna Sengupta, Abhishek Chatterjee, and Biplab Chatterjee.
 The music was composed by Babul Bose.

 Plot

-Sunita, the young lady hails from a rich business family and Gopal the poor boy loves each other.
+Sunita, a young lady who hails from a rich business family and Gopal, a poor boy are in love.
 Gopal is an excellent singer but struggling.
 Sunita's family is completely against their marriage.